The Yorkipoo may be small in size, but it’s big in personality and attitude, easily working its way into your heart.

 - These little pups make excellent watchdogs, don’t let their small stature fool you.

-- Yorkiepoos are quick learners; they are relatively easy to train.
+- Yorkipoos are quick learners and are relatively easy to train.

-- These dogs are a little high maintenance and need to be bathed on a regular basis.
+- These dogs are a little high maintenance and need regular bathing and grooming.

-Gluten is not something that your Yorkiepoos can naturally digest; it is found in grains.
-When it comes to dog foods, gluten can be found in grains such as corn, oats, or wheat.
-Gluten is also commonly used as a dog food binder in the form of wheat gluten or even gluten corn.
+Gluten is found in grains and is not something that your Yorkipoo can naturally digest.
+Corn, oats, and wheat contain gluten.
+Gluten is also commonly used as a dog food binder in the form of wheat gluten or corn gluten.

-Dietary grains are much easily digested by dogs as compared to cats, but that doesn’t mean that they would not develop any allergies or suffer from digestive distress due to a whole lot of grains in their standard processed dry food diet.
-Gluten sensitivity and gluten allergy are quite common among Yorkiepoos, and the symptoms include hot spots, itching and ear infections.
+Dogs can digest grains that cats can’t, but that doesn’t mean that they may not develop allergies or suffer from digestive distress from grains.
+Gluten sensitivity and gluten allergy are quite common among Yorkipoos, and the symptoms include hot spots, itching, and ear infections.

 Meat and Meat Meal

 Propylene Glycol helps to keep the moisture of the semi-moist food intact and is a humectant.
-It can be rather toxic in large amounts.
-Dogs as compared to cats easily digest Propylene Glycol and break it down into safer compounds, but it’s known to cause Heinz body anemia in cats.
-It is so dangerous for cats that it’s not even allowed to be added in cat food.
+It can be toxic in large amounts.

-For your own Yorkiepoo’s safety, I would advise that you stay away from semi-moist foods and stick to dry foods instead.
+For your Yorkipoo’s safety, I would advise that you stay away from semi-moist foods using Propylene Glycol.